 A small number of members still have MPAVC savings in an historic arrangement with Prudential.

-We use a Prudential MPAVC conversion factor to work out how much it will cost to convert MPAVC savings into USS pension.
-The factor that we use will depend upon the age you are when the conversion is applied.
+We use a Prudential MPAVC conversion factor to work out how much it would cost to convert MPAVC savings into USS pension.
+The factor that we use depends upon the age you are when the conversion is applied.

 These factors are reviewed monthly and depend on the prevailing market conditions.